You can find the kicad files here; https://gitlab.com/robjh/stm8-breakout

 When using the stm8-discovery board, I had it sat next to a breadboard that had the components I was working with.
 Moving the whole contraption was usually difficult.
 This thing's form factor is meant to sit inside a breadboard, so I'm hoping my projects using an stm8 might get a bit tidier going forward.

 The board features 5V input, either from the USB-micro plug or the programmer header.
 A voltage regulator to supply 3.3v.
 An external 16Mhz crystal.
 And an RGB LED.
 I've chosen to use resistors and capacitors with a 0402 form factor.
 These parts are quite small.
-I asked my colleagues and they said that 0402 is about as small as they'd be able to comfortably hand solder, so I'm going to give it a whack and see how I get on.
+Hand soldering them was difficult, but I figured it out eventually.